psong1/random-password-generator/README.md

     - Symbol

 If each criteria is met, a random password will be generated with the user's specified character length.
 If each criteria is not met, a password will not be generated and the text box will be empty.

+* When the user clicks "Generate Password", a prompt will ask how many characters they would like in their password.

+! (./assets/char-screenshot.jpg)